 Next time you are watching a sumo bout (or even better, when you go to see one), its worth thinking over.

 Please check out the small gallery of pictures below, showing Ukiyo-e prints of both Gekken and Sumo, as well as Banzuke from both.
-For more information about the first picture in the gallery please read this article from 2010.
+For more information about the first picture in the gallery please read this article.